 How to pass the board or licensure exam?
 A question that is tricky as passing or failing the test.

-Nobody knows the answers, except for those who already overcome the sleepless nights from preparation, to reviewing, up to waiting for exam results.
+Nobody knows the answers except those who have already overcome the sleepless nights from preparation to reviewing and waiting for exam results.

-We ran a call from our Facebook Page members (mostly PRC board passers and once examinees) on their ideas, tips and suggestions on how to pass the board licensure examination.
+We ran a call from our Facebook Page members (mostly PRC board passers and previous examinees) on their ideas, tips, and suggestions on how to pass the board licensure examination.
 First-timers will learn from this ultimate guide.
 Here are the tips on passing the board exams, in no particular order.

 SEE ALSO: How an Examinee Prepares for Board Exam?